 Sometimes symptoms disappear after the treatment or with a simple change in eating habits or even without any specific reason.
-However, chances are that the symptoms will occur again after several days or even after many years.
+However, the chances are that the symptoms will occur again after several days or even after many years.
 The reason for relapse is not yet known.
-However, as time passes by, patients and physicians can find out a treatment plan that provides relief and helps the patient to cope with the syndrome.
+However, as time passes, patients and physicians can find a treatment plan that provides relief and helps the patient cope with the syndrome.

 For alleviating bladder wall irritations, bladder instillation is performed.
-Physicians insert a catheter (a small tube) into the bladder and inject liquid form of the medicine in small quantities.
+Physicians insert a catheter (a small tube) into the bladder and inject the medicine into small quantities.
 The liquid medicine, composed of dimethyl sulfoxide, is slowly administered and patients are advised to hold the medicine for 15 minutes in their bladder.
-This treatment can be performed on a weekly basis or every alternate week for about a month or two.
+This treatment can be performed weekly or every alternate week for about a month or two.
 Positive results can be experienced after the third or fourth sitting.